weeravit/MyStories/README.md

 ### Feature
 - Note message.
 - You can use voice to typing message.
-(Support Thai & English)
+(Support Thai & English only)

 ### 3rd party lib
 - Android Design Support Library